 which is defined as the unique adapted, natural, increasing, integrable process $K$ satisfying

-where $N$ is a right-continuous martingale.
-We use the approach developed by P.A.
-Meyer \cite{M} for computing the compensator of a sub-martingale to calculate the compensator of $H$.
-For the convenience of the reader we repeat the relevant material and definitions from \cite{M}.
-Let $\mathbb{F}=(\mathcal{F}_t)_{t\geq 0}$ be a filtration satisfying the usual hypothesis of right-continuity and completeness, $X$ be a right-continuous $\mathbb{F}$-super-martingale and $\mathcal{T}$ be the collection of all finite $\mathbb{F}$-stopping times relative to this family.
-The process $X$ is said to belong to the class (D) if the collection of random variables $(X_T , T \in \mathcal{T})$ is uniformly integrable.
-We say that the right-continuous super-martingale $X$ is a potential if the random variables $X_t$ are non-negative and if
+Here $N$ represents a right-continuous martingale.
+In our analysis, we employ the methodology developed by P.A.
+Meyer \cite{M} for computing the compensator of a sub-martingale.
+This method is then adapted to determine the compensator of the process $H$.
+For the reader's convenience, we revisit pertinent materials and definitions outlined in \cite{M}.
+Consider a filtration $\mathbb{F}=(\mathcal{F}_t)_{t\geq 0}$ satisfying the usual hypothesis of right-continuity and completeness.
+Let $X$ be a right-continuous $\mathbb{F}$-super-martingale, and denote $\mathcal{T}$ as the collection of all finite $\mathbb{F}$-stopping times relative to this family.
+We classify the process $X$ as belonging to the class (D) if the collection of random variables $(X_S, S\in \mathcal{T})$ is uniformly integrable.
+Moreover, we define the right-continuous super-martingale $X$ as a potential if the random variables $X_t$ are non-negative and if